hasharchives/wasm-ts-esm-in-node-jest-and-nextjs/README.md

     yarn workspace web-app dev
     ```

-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+    Open [localhost:3000](http://localhost:3000) and [localhost:3000/api/wasm-package-answer](http://localhost:3000/api/wasm-package-answer) to see the result.

     ***